Welcome to our Borneo food guide, bursting with flavour and tradition and including some easy Borneo recipes you can try at home. Lazat!

 My introduction to Borneo food arrived to the soundtrack of thunderous monsoon rain.
 I studied at the Mango Garden Restaurant near Kota Kinabalu and journeyed across Malaysian Borneo, from street market to food hall, grand hotel to lightbulb-lit lounger.

 Malaysian Borneo itself is a mix of Chinese, Malay and indigenous peoples and as you’d expect, the food is too.
-It’s typically light and healthy, bursting with lemongrass and coconut and plenty of fresh fish.
+It’s typically light and healthy, bursting with lemongrass, shrimp paste and coconut and plenty of fresh river fish.
 In fact, it’s one of my favourite cuisines in southeast Asia.

 Where is Borneo?